City trip Culture Europe Featured The Netherlands

 Bijzondere Musea in Amsterdam - The Black Archives

-The Black Archives, Zeeburgerdijk 21.
-Prijs: €10 (geen karting). www.theblackarchives.nl
+The Black Archives: Zeeburgerdijk 21.
+Prijs: €10 (geen karting).

-12. The Amsterdam Torture Museum: a treasure trove for the connoisseur
+16. The Amsterdam Torture Museum: a treasure trove for the connoisseur

 Museums in Amsterdam - Foltermuseum Amsterdam

 Amsterdam, like a number of other cities, has its own Torture Museum.
 In this case it’s a small and dark exhibition in a building on the waterside.
-You can enjoy a rich collection of torture instruments here, while at the same time getting some tips on how to actually put them to use.
-Everything is quite rudimentary and you’ll get through it in about 30 minutes, but for those of you building a sex dungeon, it could turn out to be quite interesting.
+You can enjoy a rich collection of torture instruments here, while at the same time getting some tips on how to actually put them to use (don’t, though).
+Everything is quite rudimentary and you’ll get through it in about 30 minutes, but for those of you building a sex dungeon, it could prove to be quite interesting.
 The final word before you go out again does give food for thought.
 “Torture has never been eradicated.
 Even in Western democracies, the executioner’s work continued to exist.
 How many people today are calling for the reintroduction of the death penalty?
 Would today’s audience really be so different from the mob that used to cheer on the executioner?”
 A pertinent question.
 To be honest, the Torture Museum in Bruges is larger and they use convincing wax figures to make the whole thing a bit more realistic.
 Knowledge is power.

-Torture Museum Amsterdam, Singel 449.
-Price: €9.5 (no discount). www.torturemuseum.org
+Torture Museum Amsterdam: Singel 449.
+Price: €9.5 (no discount).

-13. The Amsterdam Cheese Museum: literally just a cheese shop
+17. The Amsterdam Cheese Museum: literally just a cheese shop

 Musea in Amsterdam - The Amsterdam Cheese Museum